 A great experience.
 Easy to organise, value for money, basic but good accommodations and food, and the most fabulous support at ground level.
 Nothing was too much trouble for them in order for the volunteers to feel comfortable and at home.
 It was well structured and supported throughout, with enjoyable and worthwhile projects.
 I would highly recommend it to anyone wanting to make a difference whilst also enjoying themselves.
 Ideal for students taking a gap year, or for a summer holiday project, but also fine for the olde volunteer such as myself!- Lesley, 2016

-Last but not least, A Broader View was founded in 2007 and is based out of Pennsylvania, United States.
+A Broader View was founded in 2007 and is based out of Pennsylvania, United States.
 Seeking to use volunteering to create a better, more interconnected world, A Broader View supports over 250 programs in 25 countries and connects highly motivated volunteers with local partners invested in work around community development, youth empowerment, education, conservation, the arts, and much more.
 With so many programs in so many great countries like Cambodia, Argentina, Rwanda, and Costa Rica, A Broader View uses its strong and knowledgeable staff and partner relations to arrange consistently strong intern and volunteer abroad trip.

 Interns interested in marine conservation should look into ABV’s Sea Turtle Internship in Costa Rica, which partners with The Beach Investigation Program to protect and conserve sea turtle nests while educating tourists about how to best save this endangered species.
-This internships is an excellent opportunity to learn more about the language and culture of Costa Rica, all while supporting a project extremely vital to the local sea turtle population and to the Costa Rican marine ecosystem.
+This internship is an excellent opportunity to learn more about the language and culture of Costa Rica, all while supporting a project extremely vital to the local sea turtle population and to the Costa Rican marine ecosystem.

 Nurses or pre-nursing students should consider applying to this hands-on internship in Tanzania, which has interns join local teams of medical professionals in a district hospital outside Arusha.
 Interns are involved with the day-to-day running of hospitals and participate based on their own skills and training.
 Internships last from 2 to 8 weeks and include an in-country orientation, transportation to and from a 40-hour workweek, and accommodations at a local volunteer house.